 The following design assumptions were made:

-Soil type: generic sandy soil

-Strength parameters: c = 0, $\phi = 30^{\circ}$
+- Soil type: Port Hills loess - Strength parameters: $c = 0, \phi = 30^{\circ}$

 These soil parameters were assumed for the purpose of demonstrating the analysis procedure.
-The designer should determine appropriate parameters based on a site-specific investigation.
+The designer should determine appropriate parameters based on a site specific investigation.